 Advanced Fetal Ultrasound & Imaging

-At Perinatal Diagnostic Center and Ultrasound, you can have advanced 3D and 4D ultrasounds.
-While a traditional ultrasound creates a two-dimensional image, 3D ultrasounds show significantly more detail including facial features.
+You can have advanced 3D and 4D ultrasounds.
+While a traditional ultrasound creates a two-dimensional image, 3D ultrasounds show significantly more detail, including facial features.
 A 4D ultrasound provides video footage of your baby.

-In addition to allowing you to see your baby, these tools enable the team at Perinatal Diagnostic Center and Ultrasound to measure and examine your baby and check that it’s developing at the correct rate.
+In addition to allowing you to see your baby, these tools enable our team to measure and examine your baby and check that it’s developing at the correct rate.

 During your ultrasound, you rest on a treatment bed and lift your shirt to expose your abdomen.
 Your doctor or ultrasound technician applies a gel to your skin, which reduces friction so the transducer — a handheld device that directs the ultrasound waves through your body — can glide smoothly over your skin.